Trams in Fontainebleau

-Trams in Fontainebleau (CTF) was the public transit system in Fontainebleau, France from 1896 until 1953.
+Tramway de Fontainebleau was the public transit system in Fontainebleau, France from 1896 until 1953.
 At its greatest extent the network comprised three lines.

 History

 As a royal town, Fontainebleau benefited from an early Metre gauge tram system.
 The first tramline linked the Château to the train station, and opened on 29 September 1896.
 On 20 August 1899 an extension was opened to Vulnaines.
 The third tramline to Samois opened in 1913.

 The initial fleet consisted of eight small two-bogie tramcars, capable of carrying 36 passengers, plus six trailers.
 The motor cars were equipped with two 25 hp motors which gave them relatively high power.
 In 1910, three more tramcars were bought (numbered 12 to 14); these possessed a Brill truck 2.4 m wide, and were capable of carrying 39 passengers.

 In 1924 the CTF purchased four tramcars from the Tramway de Melun, these were subsequently sold to the Tramway de Cannes after a fire had destroyed most of Cannes' fleet.

 The extensions to Vulaines and Samois closed in 1937 and the oldest tramcars were scrapped.
 The following fifteen years were uneventful and no changes to operations were made.
 Even though the tramway was generally well kept, the bus was proving to be easier to operate and the tram closed on 31 December 1953.